rpatel8624/lukesaltweather.github.io/README.md

 Short Info to V2: not comming soon.
 But it will search for keywords and will save context.
 Be prepared!

-(Maybe a better way of understanding text will come in V3)
+(Maybe an other way of understanding text will come in V3 (MY OWN TEXT-ANALYZER?))

 Developed by lukesaltweather